Quantum-enhanced metrology with large Fock states

 for displacement and phase sensing, respectively (see Methods for details).
 For both cases, the scheme based on the Fock state shows a $\sqrt{N}$-enhancement of the measurement sensitivity compared to a coherent state with the same mean photon number, indicating the ability to approach the HL.
-Therefore, an ultrahigh metrological gain factor of $10\log_{10} N\,\mathrm{dB}=20\,\mathrm{dB}$ could be obtained with $N=100$.

-The Heisenberg-limited ultrahigh metrological gain is experimentally investigated with a probe mode in a high-Q 3D microwave cavity, which is dispersively coupled to an ancillary superconducting qubit~\cite{blais2021}.
+The generation of Fock states and their application in Heisenberg-limited quantum metrology are experimentally investigated with a probe mode in a high-Q 3D microwave cavity, which is dispersively coupled to an ancillary superconducting qubit~\cite{blais2021}.
 With respect to the driving frequencies, the system Hamiltonian reads

+Here, $\sigma_x=|e\rangle \langle g|+|g\rangle \langle e|$ and $|e\rangle (|g\rangle)$ is the excited (ground) state of the superconducting qubit.
+Employing the dispersive coupling $\chi$ between the probe mode and qubit, and external coherent drives $\epsilon_{p,q}$ on them, efficient quantum control of the composite probe-qubit system can be realized~\cite{vlastakis2013}.
+The displacements of the probe are trivial, and the parity measurement of the probe state can be realized by projectively measuring the qubit~\cite{guerlin2007, sun2014}, while the preparation of the Fock state $|N\rangle$ with $N\gg1$ remains elusive in this platform~\cite{hofheinz2008,eickbusch2022}.